 Staff Exhibit 3 provides information on the cost of containers for the cross-section dealers.
-We initially use the costs of the cross-section dealers for plastic containers, paper containers and resin as of April 2015 to calculate weighted cost per units.
-As was done in previous hearings, we are using controlled container sales volumes for the previous year.
-We are, therefore, pairing current costs with the weighted units sold in the previous year to arrive at the most current weighted cost per unit available.
-Where the market has both paper and plastic containers, like the half-gallon container, we have provided a combined paper/plastic price.
-After we established a cost for each container type in Column E, we are updating those April 2015 costs to the costs observed in our most current container surveys in Column F (November 2015).
+We initially use the costs of the cross-section dealers for plastic containers, paper containers and resin as of April 2017 to calculate weighted cost per units.
+As has been done in previous hearings, we are using controlled container sales volumes for the previous year.
+We are therefore pairing current costs with the weighted units sold in the previous year to arrive at the most current weighted cost per unit available.
+Where the market has both paper and plastic containers, like the pint container, we have provided a combined paper/plastic price.
+After we established a cost for each container type in Column E, we are updating those April 2017 costs to the costs observed in our most current container surveys in Column F (January 2018).
 In Column G we are applying factors for container shrinkage.
-Column H adds the shrinkage factor to the updated container cost in Column F.
+And Column H adds the shrinkage factor to the updated container cost from Column F.